Aimee DudovitzDirector of Lawyering Skills

 Dudovitz also spent six years at Strumwasser & Woocher, where she specialized in election law and education law.
 Her election law practice included both overseeing compliance with campaign finance and reporting requirements and litigating cases involving the constitutionality of ballot measures, ballot arguments, redistricting, recounts and election contests.
 Her education law practice included representing and advising school districts on constitutional and public policy matters.
 Dudovitz has extensive experience drafting briefs for trial, appellate and Supreme Courts in both the California and federal court systems.
 She joined the Loyola Law School faculty in 2010.

-Dudovitz is a co-author of the forthcoming Second Edition of California Legal Research (Carolina Academic Press).
+Dudovitz is a co-author of the Second Edition of California Legal Research (Carolina Academic Press).

-Dudovitz has presented at legal writing conferences across the country including, the Western Regional Legal Writing Conference in Eugene, Oregon (2012) and in Whittier, California (2013), the Rocky Mountain Legal Writing Conference in Boulder, Colorado (2013), and the Association of Legal Writing Directors Conference in Milwaukee, Wisconsin (2013).
+Dudovitz has presented at legal writing conferences across the country including, the Western Regional Legal Writing Conference in Eugene, Oregon (2012) and in Whittier, California (2013), the Rocky Mountain Legal Writing Conference in Boulder, Colorado (2013) and in Albuquerque, New Mexico (2015), and the Association of Legal Writing Directors Conference in Milwaukee, Wisconsin (2013) and in Memphis, Tennessee (2015).